How to Become A Mortgage Broker in Australia

 How do I gain access to a wide variety of lending institutions?

 To act as a broker you will need to have access to a variety of lenders and products.
 Most lenders have a minimum volume of loans that a broker/brokerage has to send them on a monthly basis in order for the broker/brokerage to have access to and get paid by that lender.
 If each lender required $2 million in settlements a month, to maintain accreditation with 3 lenders would require $6 million in loans each month.

-Some brokers will do this, or will have agreements with one or two major institutions, and then use other institutions that don’t have a minimum requirement to make up the numbers for marketing purposes.
-To gain access to lots of lenders without having to worry about minimum volumes etc, most mortgage brokers will enlisted the support of an ‘aggregator’ or wholesaler.
+Some brokers will do this or will have agreements with one or two major institutions, and then use other institutions that don’t have a minimum requirement to make up the numbers for marketing purposes.
+To gain access to lots of lenders without having to worry about minimum volumes etc, most mortgage brokers will enlist the support of an ‘aggregator’ or wholesaler.
 The aggregator holds the individual agreements with the lenders and brokers use the aggregator’s agreements to submit their loans.
 The minimum volumes are made up by the loans being submitted by all the brokers using the aggregator’s agreements.
 The aggregator takes a portion of the overall commission for providing the service or may charge a flat fee.
-Most aggregators also provide other services such as ACL (Credit Licence) compliance, software, training support, general business support, and back office administration.
+Most aggregators also provide other services such as ACL (Credit Licence) compliance, software, training support, general business support, and back-office administration.